-You should be aware of the specific requirements for the service operation that you are planning to launch.
+You should be aware of the specific requirements for the service operation that you plan to launch.

-To start with, check how many cores are there on your processor and how many are needed for the service operation.
+First, check how many cores are on your processor and how many are needed for the service operation.
 Start with one core.

 To determine whether additional cores are required, analyze the VM core workload.
-To measure this, go to the VM settings (with some service running of course) and check the current workload.
+To measure this, go to the VM settings (with some service running, of course) and check the current workload.
 In case it exceeds 80 %, an additional virtual processor is required.
-If it’s somewhere between 50-70%, well…take a look if the service runs properly.
+If it’s somewhere between 50-70%, well, check if the service runs properly.

 In case there are no delays in the service operation, leave everything as it is.
-Otherwise, add one more virtual processor unit and check its performance afterwards.
+Otherwise, add one more virtual processor unit and check its performance afterward.